-- Primary packaging: It refers to the material that is in direct contact with the drug product and therefore, has a direct impact on its shelf life.
+Primary packaging: It refers to the material that is in direct contact with the drug product and therefore, has a direct impact on its shelf life.
 Examples include vials, ampoules, syringes and intravenous (IV) containers.

-- Secondary packaging: It is the covering around the primary packaging used to collectively contain groups / sets of primary packages.
+Secondary packaging: It is the covering around the primary packaging used to collectively contain groups / sets of primary packages.
 Examples include cartons, boxes and trays.

-- Tertiary packaging: It refers to the type of packaging used when the product needs to be handled in bulk or shipped.
+Tertiary packaging: It refers to the type of packaging used when the product needs to be handled in bulk or shipped.
 Examples include barrels, containers and edge protectors.

-Considerations for Cell Therapy Packaging
+Considerations in the Cell Therapy PackagingMarket

 Process of packaging cell therapies is different from that of other biologics and small molecule therapeutics owing to the differences in their production, storage, shipping and end use.
 Some of the key factors to be considered during cell therapy packaging include:

 Extreme temperature fluctuations: During the process of manufacturing, storage, shipping and end use, cell therapy products are exposed to varied temperature conditions, ranging from -196°C to 37°C. Hence, the manufacturer is required to check product stability across all temperatures.
 Given the cryogenic nature of the drug product, packaging procedure is advised to be executed under cryogenic conditions in a LN2 temperature-controlled cart, called CryoCart.

-- High Cost: Cell therapy products are expensive, therefore require firm packaging and distribution system, that can protect the integrity as well as represent the high value of pharmaceutical product.
+High Cost: Cell therapy products are expensive, therefore require firm packaging and distribution system, that can protect the integrity as well as represent the high value of pharmaceutical product.

-- Labeling conditions: Labeling of cell therapies require patient-specific details along with the chain of custody labeling, unique NDC codes for various dosing kits, and additional labeling text statements, impacting the impact label size and placement.
+Labeling conditions: Labeling of cell therapies require patient-specific details along with the chain of custody labeling, unique NDC codes for various dosing kits, and additional labeling text statements, impacting the impact label size and placement.
 In certain cases, information has to be presented in multiple languages on the product label.

-Challenges in Cell Therapy Packaging
+Challenges in the Cell Therapy Packaging Market

 Given the complexities associated with handling of cell therapies, it has become imperative for cell therapy developers to outline a strategic plan for their packaging and transportation.
 Moreover, it is important to re-evaluate the packaging considerations for these personalized treatment options.
 Packaging should ensure the sterility and quality of cell therapies, while providing information on identity and, in certain cases, dosing instructions as well.
 Primary packaging, owing to the fact that it is in direct contact with the therapy, is considered to be critical for preservation of product stability, efficacy and safety.